 Kajabi aims to be an all-in-one platform.
-It comes with features like course creation, memberships, blogs, email marketing, webinars, pipelines, landing page builders, and many more.
+It comes with features like course creation, memberships, email marketing, webinars, pipelines, landing page builders, and many more.

 Today, we’re going to be looking at two of the most appealing course creators on the market, Teachable, and Kajabi.

 Kajabi vs. Teachable: An Overview

 Teachable and Kajabi are two major contenders in the world of course creation.

 Both services, delivered through the cloud, offer a platform where teachers can design and sell lessons for digital students.
 You get all the infrastructure and tools you need to build an amazing course, from hosting services to quiz creation tools, and so on.
 You can even set up subscriptions so your customers can pay for your classes, month by month.

 What is Kajabi?

 Kajabi is an all-in-one educational platform created in 2010.
 The company currently supports entrepreneurs in more than 120 countries.
 Rather than just giving you a way to build an online course, Kajabi helps you in designing a website, marketing your platform, and connecting with your community.

 Kajabi Pros and Cons

 Easy to use environment that doesn’t require coding knowledge